Gabe3925/webdev/w06/d02/ASSIGNMENT_FILES/env_variables.md

-# Private Env Variables
+# Private ENV Variables

 ## Why Env Variables?

 ### The problem:

-We frequently have private configuration data (API keys, login credentials, etc) that we don't want to include in our project codebase that gets hosted on GitHub.
+We frequently have private configuration data (API keys, login credentials, etc) that we don't want to include in our project codebase that gets hosted on GitHub, because nefarious individuals can use that public information for nefarious deeds.

 ### The solution

-We should configure this sensative data within our host environment, and then just include references to this configuration within our project code.
+We hide this sensitive data within our host environment, and then just include references to this configuration within our project code.

 ## Setting it up